yan-2/YASC/readme.md

   + main.js is the main entry point for the web application.
 It defines the routes for the different pages in the application and imports the different components that are used to render the pages.
   + pages/ contains the different pages in the web application.
 Each page is a separate Vue.js component.
     + home.vue is the homepage of the website(navigation)
-    + dino.vue is the Dino game page.
+    + dino.vue is the main file of  Dino game page.
-    + hotkeys.vue is the hotkey registration page.
+    + hotkeys.vue is main file the hotkey registration page.
-    + stft.vue is the performance page.
+    + stft.vue is the main file of performance page.
   + assets/ contains all static images that are used in the web application.
   + components/ contains the common components.
     + The reset.css file resets the default CSS styling of the web browser.